Knowing what you want out of a career fair ahead of time will set you up to best achieve your goals. Consider the following reasons:

 - Copies of your resume.

 - A padfolio with a notepad and pen to take notes.

 Consider the career fair you are attending, and ask a UVA Career Services staff member for advice if you are unclear.
 It is always best to appear as professional as possible as this is the first impression you are making on an employer.
 Wearing a suit or business casual attire (nice shirt and tie, or blouse and pants or skirt) can both be appropriate in different scenarios.

 Wear a name tag if possible (you can often get these when signing in at the fair registration table).
 The employers will be meeting many students, and this helps them remember who you are.

 Read more about Professional Appearance in the Interview section.

 Navigation During the Fair

-Head to the registration table to receive a career fair map and write a nametag (include name, year, major).
+Head to the registration table to receive a career fair map and a printed nametag that will include name, year, major.
 When approaching a recruiter, you want to make a good first impression by using your non-verbal and verbal communication skills.

 - Eye contact: Should be open and direct when listening, asking, and responding to questions.
 Eye contact is usually broken when concentrating or reflecting on what you want to say or what has been said.